 Winter weather can keep seniors homebound and isolated.
 After all, biting cold and snowy days can make anyone want to stay in a warm bed or just sit all day wrapped up in a quilt.
-A day or two of the “winter blues” can be normal, but when symptoms of depression become debilitating for more than a week or two, caregivers should start looking for a deeper or treatable cause.
+A day or two of the “winter blues” can be normal, but when weather-related depression becomes debilitating for more than a week or two, caregivers should start looking for a deeper or treatable cause.

 Although falls and hypothermia are likely to top the list of caregiver concerns during winter months, seniors are also at risk for these health hazards: